 Types of Complaints

 There are two types of complaints that can be brought against an individual or entity.
-A complaint can be made against a licensed contractor, who has violated provisions of their license, or one can be brought against an unlicensed contractor, who is performing services illegally.
+A contractor can file a complaint against another licensed contractor, who has violated provisions of their license, or one can be brought against an unlicensed contractor, who is performing services illegally.

 Steps to File